 Teens and adults will find no serious thrill rides at LEGOLAND.
-Most of the rides are built for guests of all ages, and some require adults to ride with children under specified heights.
+Most of the rides are built for guests of all ages, and some require adults to ride with young children.
 Some rides have minimum height requirements of 34-42 inches.
 However, even the roller coasters are tame by most theme park standards.
 My kids loved them.

 3. Don’t pay full price.

 LEGOLAND California Resort coupons are not difficult to come by if you’re looking for them.
-We used two “buy one adult pass, get a free child’s pass” coupons from two recent LEGO club magazines we obtained from friends.
-You can join the LEGO club yourself for no charge here.
+We used two “buy one adult pass, get a free child’s pass” coupons from two recent LEGO Club magazines (not LEGO Club Jr) we obtained from friends.
+You can join the LEGO Club yourself for no charge here.
+Use the name of a child over the age of 7 to get LEGO Club instead of LEGO Club Jr Magazine.
 Subscribe well before your trip because it may take weeks for your first magazine to arrive.

 Buying online from LEGOLAND in advance will yield more bang for your buck than buying at the ticket window.
 I found several other coupons for LEGOLAND California Resort through www.mousesavers.com.
 If you are staying at a hotel near LEGOLAND, discount tickets will probably be sold at the front desk.

 4. LEGOLAND California Resort also has a water park and aquarium.

 Despite Spring Break crowds, one day was enough to get our fill of LEGOLAND, but we didn’t have time to ride every ride or set foot inside either LEGOLAND Water Park or SEA LIFE Aquarium.
 The 1-Day pass we purchased included a visit to the aquarium, and allowed us to come back to only the aquarium the next day.